The Ultimate Guide to Los Angeles Dodgers Game Day

 LEGENDS OF DODGER BASEBALL

 Also located at Centerfield Plaza, the Legends of Dodger Baseball recognizes Dodger greats and their impact on the franchise, both on and off the field.
 Inductees receive a plaque that will be on permanent display at Dodger Stadium.
-Steve Garvey, Don Newcombe and Fernando Valenzuela were the inaugural class in 2019; Maury Wills and Kirk Gibson were inducted during the 2022 season.
-This year's inductees will be Manny Mota (April 29) and Orel Hershiser (July 29).
+Steve Garvey, Don Newcombe and Fernando Valenzuela were the inaugural class in 2019.
+Maury Wills and Kirk Gibson were inducted during the 2022 season; and last year's inductees were Manny Mota and Orel Hershiser.

 Top of the Park Store